 7. Spending Time Outside

-The Spanish have a tendency to live outdoors, much more so than the residents of most other European countries.
+Living in Spain means living outdoors: the locals enjoy doing so much more than the residents of most other European countries.
 Walking along any street of any Spanish city, you soon realise how this forms part of the culture: there is an amazing range of outdoor bars and charming cafes where you can get a glass of wine, a beer or a tapa.

 Here people enjoy going out after work, having drinks with their colleagues or catching up with their friends while they enjoy the long summer evenings.
 The Iberian peninsula sits in the far-western edge of its time zone, so in high summer it is still light outside at 10 p.m.
 If you choose, you’ll have enough time for watching the sunset from a sidewalk cafe.